Gentoo Reference Platform GRP

 Chrooting

 Chrooting is done in three steps.
-First we will change the
+First we

-essentially creates environment variables.
+which essentially creates environment variables.
 Finally, we load those variables into

 memory using source.